SHEPHERDS Of FATE

 Limb loss*

-Permanent, heals after a month
+Permanent, heals after

 Loss of limb, bozo